SOFTS-Arabica coffee hits three-week high, cocoa climbs

-LONDON, Jan 25 (Reuters) - Arabica coffee futures rose to a three-week high on Wednesday as the market slowly regained ground after a prolonged decline while cocoa futures also climbed.
+NEW YORK/LONDON, Jan 25 (Reuters) - Arabica coffee futures rose to a three-week high on Wednesday as the market slowly regained ground after a prolonged decline, while cocoa futures also climbed.

 COFFEE